randall-frank/digisim/README.rst

 Things To Do
 ~~~~~~~~~~~~
-TODO
+The display of wires is extremely crude.
+It needs to be reworked to avoid gates
+and attempt to bend around each other a bit.

 License
 -------
-`SigiSim` is licensed under the MIT license.
+`DigiSim` is licensed under the MIT license.